gnzchan/gnzchan/README.md

 <h1 align="center">Yo 👋, call me Chan</h1>

+## 🚀 About Me
-<h3 align="center">I'm a software developer from Philippines.
+<p align="center">I'm a software developer from Philippines.
 I'm all about quantifying real-world problems and solving them by coding.
 I mainly use React, TypeScript, Next.js, and Tailwind CSS.
-When I'm not on my desk, I'm either out on the basketball court or on a quest for the perfect dish topped with sunny side up egg.</h3>
+When I'm not on my desk, I'm either out on the basketball court or on a quest for the perfect dish topped with sunny side up egg.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">